 On health and safety grounds, we do not allow children to wear jewellery in our school.
 If a child wishes to have his/her ear(s) pierced, we ask that this be carried out at the beginning of the summer holiday, so that the healing process is complete by the time school starts again in September and the ear-stud can be removed.
 In the rare cases when a child cannot remove their ear-studs, parents must provide plasters that the child can apply to cover their ear-studs during PE lessons.

 If they are not covered, the child will not be able to take part in the PE lessons.
 In these circumstances, only plain studs may be worn.
 Inexpensive watches may be worn in Key Stage 1/2.
 However, if a watch is designed for games or making disruptive noises, it should not be worn for school.

 Hair and make-up

-The school does not permit children to have extreme haircuts or colouring that could serve as a distraction to other children.
-Hair bands, clips etc. should be discreet designs in colours compatible with school colours and only used in order to keep hair in place.
+The school does not permit children to have extreme haircuts or colouring, which could serve as a distraction to other children.
+Hairbands, clips etc. should be discreet designs in colours compatible with school colours and only used in order to keep hair in place.
 Long hair should be tied back for practical subjects, including P.E.
 Some hair ornaments may need to be removed for P.E. on the grounds of health and safety.
 No make-up or nail varnish may be worn during the school day.
 Similarly, temporary transfers or fake ‘tattoos’ are not appropriate.

 - Wearing a hat or cap